orthanc-server/orthanc-setup-samples/docker/dcm4chee5/README.md

 Docker Compose will start two main containers (`orthanc` for Orthanc, and `arc` for Dcm4Chee).
 The network interfaces of those two main containers are linked together.
-Note that two ancilliary containers internal to Dcm4Chee will also be started (namely `ldap` and `db`).
+Note that two ancillary containers internal to Dcm4Chee will also be started (namely `ldap` and `db`).

 The Dcm4Chee setup directly derives from the "Run minimum set of